 WhoScored.com’s Premier League section provides an incredible amount of useful data, such as in-depth team stats, player stats and referee stats.
-At first glance you can find amazing info about form, streaks, progress and you can even set custom date ranges to generate custom views.
-If you want even more specific data you can browse several averages, like aerial duels won, goal contribution, shots per game, average ratings (based on some incredibly clever algorithms) and so on.
+At first glance, you can find fantastic info about form, streaks, progress, and you can even set custom date ranges to generate custom views.
+If you want even more specific data, you can browse several averages, like aerial duels won, goal contribution, shots per game, average ratings (based on some incredibly clever algorithms) and so on.
 On top of that, you get to see the Premier League Best XI and a few betting-oriented match facts.

 Things to look for on WhoScored.com:

 - Team Statistics – team characteristics (strengths and weaknesses), style of play, situational statistics (goal types, pass types, card situations), positional statistics (preferred attack sides, shot directions, shot zones, action zones)